On the consistency of supervised learning with missing values: Definitions, problem setting, prior art

 \section{Definitions, problem setting, prior art}

-\paragraph*{Notation} Throughout the paper, $\mathbf{bold}$ letters refer to vectors; CAPITAL letters refer to real-valued or vector-valued random variables, while lower-case letters are realisations.
+\paragraph{Notation.} Throughout the paper, $\mathbf{bold}$ letters refer to vectors; CAPITAL letters refer to random variables, while lower-case letters are realisations.
 In addition, as usual, for any two variables $A$ and $B$ of joint density $g$,